The HIPAA Privacy Rule

 An entity that performs both HIPAA-regulated and non-regulated activities is known as a “hybrid entity.”
 For example, UNC is a hybrid institution.
 Take the Student Health Center and Counseling Center, for instance; these are part of UNC’s healthcare system.

-This critical rule safeguards all information pertaining to an individual’s health that a covered entity or its business associate might hold, whether verbal, electronic, or paper.
+The HIPAA privacy standard safeguards all information about an individual’s health that a covered entity or its business associate might hold, whether verbal, electronic, or paper.
 In regulatory slang, this protected data falls under one acronym – PHI.
+It can include

 Here’s the list of PHI that the Privacy rules cover: